Winter Hiking at South Moat Mountain, New Hampshire

 It’s important to take winter hiking seriously and come prepared.
 Check the weather and pack accordingly.
 Conditions can quickly change for the worse in the White Mountains and a slip on icy granite can easily cause a twisted ankle.
 Pace yourself, be smart, and stay on the trail.
 It can be easy to get distracted and miss a trail marker when things are snow-covered.

-While I was out here, I saw two people hiking up the mountain late in the afternoon without proper footwear or attire.
+On one of my hikes here, I saw two people hiking up the mountain late in the afternoon without proper footwear or attire.
 They were struggling to get up a small section and it was clear they were going to be hiking back in the dark.
 Not a great situation.
 It’s crucial not to underestimate safety and preparedness in the outdoors, especially in the winter season.

 South Moat Mountain Winter Trail Guide

-The trail begins at the parking lot, where there’s a visitor’s board with a map and some general information.
+The trail begins at the parking lot where there’s a visitor’s board with a map and some general information.
 To your left, you’ll see a big field where the trail begins marked by blazes until it narrows down to a two-person wide walking path.

-South Moat Mountain is a pretty mellow trail for the first few miles as the switchbacks lazily wind through the pine-forested woods and take you over a small river by bridge.
-The good news is that there are no other trails that connect with South Moat Mountain, so you can get lost in conversation without having to pay too close attention to the trail markers.
+The good news is that there are no other trails that connect with South Moat Mountain, so we could get lost in conversation without having to pay too close attention to the trail markers.

 We had originally planned to eat our chili and drink some hot liquids to refuel there but there wasn’t much protection from the wind.
 A quick walk down to a rocky ledge proved to be the right spot, where we still got to take in the views and eat some warm food.